jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

   <figcaption>Figure 9.
 CCDF Demand Loss for COSMIC & DC Simulator [1]</figcaption>
 </figure>

-- The probability of demand losses in the dc simulator is lower than that of COSMIC for the same amount of demand losses.
+- The probability of demand losses in the dc simulator is lower than that of COSMIC for the same amount of demand losses.  <br><br>

-- The dc model is much **more stable** and does not run into problems of numerical nonconvergence.
+- The dc model is much **more stable** and does not run into problems of numerical nonconvergence.  <br><br>

-- COSMIC assumes that the network or sub-network in which the **numerical failure** occurred experienced **a complete blackout**.
+- COSMIC assumes that the network or sub-network in which the **numerical failure** occurred experienced **a complete blackout**.  <br><br>

-- As a result, numerical failures in solving the DAE system greatly contributed to the larger blackout sizes. → It may **deteriorate the accuracy**.
+- As a result, numerical failures in solving the DAE system greatly contributed to the larger blackout sizes. → It may **deteriorate the accuracy**.  <br><br>

 <br>